paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (1) **In general** — Any cost-sharing agreement under this section for a feasibility study, or for construction of an environmental protection and restoration project, a flood control project, a project for navigation, storm damage protection, shoreline erosion, hurricane protection, or recreation, or an agricultural water supply project, shall be subject to the ability of the non-Federal interest to pay.

-(2) **Criteria and procedures** — The ability of a non-Federal interest to pay shall be determined by the Secretary in accordance with criteria and procedures in effect under paragraph (3) on the day before December 11, 2000; except that such criteria and procedures shall be revised, and new criteria and procedures shall be developed, not later than December 31, 2007, to reflect the requirements of such paragraph (3).

-(3) **Revision of criteria and procedures** — In revising criteria and procedures pursuant to paragraph (2), the Secretary—

-  (A) shall consider—
+(2) **Criteria** — The Secretary shall determine the ability of a non-Federal interest to pay under this subsection by considering—

-    (i) per capita income data for the county or counties in which the project is to be located; and
+  (A) per capita income data for the county or counties in which the project is to be located;

-    (ii) the per capita non-Federal cost of construction of the project for the county or counties in which the project is to be located; and
+  (B) the per capita non-Federal cost of construction of the project for the county or counties in which the project is to be located;

+  (C) the financial capabilities of the non-Federal interest for the project;

+  (D) the extent to which the non-Federal interest is an economically disadvantaged community (as defined pursuant to section 160 of the Water Resources Development Act of 2020 ([33 U.S.C.
+2201](./chapter-036-water-resources-development.md#section-2201) note)); and

-  (B) may consider additional criteria relating to the non-Federal interest’s financial ability to carry out its cost-sharing responsibilities, to the extent that the application of such criteria does not eliminate areas from eligibility for a reduction in the non-Federal share as determined under subparagraph (A).
+  (E) any additional criteria relating to the non-Federal interest’s financial ability to carry out its cost-sharing responsibilities determined appropriate by the Secretary.

+(3) **Procedures** — For purposes of carrying out paragraph (2), the Secretary shall develop procedures—

+  (A) to allow a non-Federal interest to identify the amount such non-Federal interest would likely be able to pay; and

+  (B) for a non-Federal interest to submit a request to the Secretary to reduce the required non-Federal share.

 (4) **Non-Federal share** — Notwithstanding subsection (a), the Secretary may reduce the requirement that a non-Federal interest make a cash contribution for any project that is determined to be eligible for a reduction in the non-Federal share under criteria and procedures in effect under paragraphs (1), (2), and (3).

+(5) **Exception** — This subsection shall not apply to project costs greater than the national economic development plan.

+(6) **Report**

+  (A) *In general* — Not less frequently than annually, the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate a report describing all determinations of the Secretary under this subsection regarding the ability of a non-Federal interest to pay.

+  (B) *Contents* — The Secretary shall include in each report required under subparagraph (A) a description, for the applicable year, of—

+    (i) requests by a non-Federal interest to reduce the non-Federal share required in a cost-sharing agreement, including—

+      (I) the name of the non-Federal interest that submitted to the Secretary a request for a determination under this subsection; and

+      (II) the name and location of the project;

+    (ii) the determination of the Secretary with respect to each such request;

+    (iii) the basis for each such determination; and

+    (iv) the adjusted share of the costs of the project of the non-Federal interest, if applicable.

+  (C) *Inclusion in chief’s report* — The Secretary may include a determination to reduce the non-Federal share required in a cost-sharing agreement for construction of a project in the report of the Chief of Engineers for the project.

 **(n) Non-Federal contributions**